douaeelh2/Java-Doc/README.md

  In this example, a `Car` is composed of an `Engine`.
 The Engine object is created along with the `Car` object and cannot exist independently.
 If the `Car` object is destroyed, the `Engine` object is also destroyed.

  ### 7. Interface & Class
-   **Interface**

   - `Interface` is a reference type, similar to a class, that can contain only constants, method signatures, default methods, static methods, and nested types.
   - All methods declared in an interface are implicitly `public` and `abstract`.
 They cannot contain methods with implementation.
   - Classes that implement an interface must provide an `implementation` for all methods declared in that interface.
   - A class can implement `multiple interfaces`, thus providing increased flexibility in program design.
   - Interfaces can be used to define types, enabling `polymorphism`.
   - Extend one or more interfaces

    ```java
       // Interface